 Interested in Learning More?

-If you have any questions, please contact Judith Brusseau, the Pastoral Associate for Religious Education and Faith Formation.
+If you have any questions, please contact Anne Marie Kaufmann, the Pastoral Associate for Religious Education and Faith Formation.
 She can set up a time for you to observe our class in action and meet our catechists.

-You can enroll in the Shepherd’s Flock religious education program at any point during the regular catechetical year (September-May) by registering online.
+You can enroll in the Shepherd’s Flock religious education program at any point during the regular catechetical year (September-May) by enrolling online.